macCesar/ti.youtube/README.md

 ## ti.youtube

-A simple library to get the URL of the given **YouTube Video ID** to use it natively with Ti.Media.VideoPlayer
+A small library to get the URL of the desired ***YouTube video ID*** to use it natively in Ti.Media.VideoPlayer.

 It returns an URL object with the following properties: